-The 10th edition of the international Congress of Tidal Sedimentology will be held in Matera (Basilicata, southern Italy) from October 5th to 7th 2021.
+The 10th edition of the international Congress of Tidal Sedimentology will be held in Matera (Basilicata, southern Italy) from May 3rd to 5th 2022.

 The TIDALITES conference is a recurrent event from about forty years, repeated approximately every four years in different countries of the world and attracting participants from many universities, research centers and industries.

 TIDALITES has the ambitious goal of drawing the attention of the local and international scientific community to three fundamental aspects:

 The study of ancient tidal systems preserved in outcrop and subsurface is crucial for the optimization of the exploitation of natural resources, such as water, oil and natural gas, as well as for the use of these same reservoirs for Carbon Capture and Storage.
 Additionally, understanding the sedimentary dynamics in marine areas naturally designated for the exploitation of tidal power is essential for risk reduction and implementation of renewable energy production techniques.

 The protection of the current coastal environment is strongly threatened by a combination of natural phenomena, such as coastal erosion, and the pressure deriving from anthropogenic activities.
 Scientific research on the sedimentary dynamics of coastal environments becomes strategic for a correct and sustainable territorial planning and use of littoral areas.

 The ongoing climate changes are rapidly altering the oceanographic setting of coastal areas, so that the predictability of tidal processes and their impact on the coasts is one of the new challenges for many countries.
 The study of the effects of these changes on modern tidal systems and the possible technical solutions represent another breakthrough research topic for the near future.